-The humour can be varied, ranging from comments on politics to crude sex jokes.
-There is also a lot of relationship humour as well.
+The humour varies from comments on politics to crude sex joke and relationship humour.

 This series contains examples of:

-- Badass Boast/Blasphemous Boast: From the DVD Commentary.
+- Blasphemous Boast: From the DVD Commentary.
 Zach doesn't look like Jesus, Jesus looks like Zach.

 - Bestiality Is Depraved: